-Step 1: Dry Cleaning
+Step 1: Dry Mopping

 Step 2: Damp Mopping

 Once you’re done dry cleaning your laminate floor, you’ll probably have cleaned up most of the larger pieces of dirt.
-But the floor might still feel grimy to the touch.
+Still, the floor might still feel grimy to the touch.
 Any spots, streaks, or odors that were on your floor before dry mopping will probably take a little more effort to remove.
 This is where damp mopping comes into play.

 You do not want your mop to be sopping wet.
 If you squeeze your mop, no excess water should come out, but it should still be damp to the touch.
 When the mop is too wet, this is when the extra liquid can leak down into the crevices and ruin your laminate floor, which is the last thing we want to happen!
 If your mop is slightly damp but not leaking water, that’s perfectly fine.